Decoretum/Decoretum/README.md

 If you want to get to know me better, you can visit me on my [LinkedIn](https://www.linkedin.com/in/tomas-gael-p-estrera-iv-9a5721254/) profile. <br><br>
 You can also contact me through my Gmail, gaelestrera@gmail.com. <br><br>
 I also have a [LeetCode](https://leetcode.com/Decoretum/) account. <br><br>
-<b> Disclaimer: </b> The organization "SystemMakers" is an unmonetized group that me and my friends formed in case we will work on certain projects in the future. <br><br>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Decoretum&hide=html&exclude_repo=Decoretum.github.io&count_private&layout=donut)
 ![Decoretum's GitHub stats](https://github-readme-stats.vercel.app/api?username=Decoretum)